 As any salesperson knows, there’s never a bad time to try and generate new leads.
 Your summary should give prospects the chance and inclination to reach out to you.
 Your compelling copy, persuasive facts, and call to action should all help to encourage a connection.

-By demonstrating your expertise in your summary, you give your voice more authority.
+By demonstrating your expertise in the summary, you give your voice more authority.
 When you’re creating content for LinkedIn, a well-written summary can go a long way in proving your credibility.
 This means that users of all kinds are more likely to respect your insight and engage with your content.

 Outline your key selling points